shakilmith/documentaion/spring-boot/spring-data-jpa-mapping-tutorial/jpa-many-to-many-mapping.md

 }
 ```

-Note: Here the mappedBy attribute also indicate that Person is the relationship owner.
+Note: Here the mappedBy attribute also indicate that Person.java class is the relationship owner.
+Relationship owner refers that it contains the primary key of the associative/child class as foreign key.

-6. Now create PersonRepository.java interface class in com.company.repository pacakge.
+6. Now create **PersonRepository.java** interface class in **com.company.repository** pacakge.
 (You may have to create the repository package first of all).
-Here, we extends JpaRepostory.
-You may aslo extends CrudRepostory as well.
+Here, we extends **JpaRepostory**.
+You may aslo extends **CrudRepostory** as well.
 Then, provided the domain an it's type.

-PersonRepostory.java class:
+**PersonRepostory.java** class:

 ```js
 package com.company.repository;